Larsende/Agility2020-tcpdump/class1/module1/captures.rst

 #.
 List the destination address of the virtual on the F5 using the following command:

-   A) tmsh list ltm virtual hackazon.f5demo.com.app/hackazon.f5demo.com_https_vs destination
+   a) tmsh list ltm virtual hackazon.f5demo.com.app/hackazon.f5demo.com_https_vs destination

 #.
 Now take the destination address and compose a tcpdump command to track the traffic coming to this virtual server:

-   A) tcpdump -nni 0.0:nnn -s0 -w/var/tmp/hackazon.pcap host 10.1.10.201
+   a) tcpdump -nni 0.0:nnn -s0 -w/var/tmp/hackazon.pcap host 10.1.10.201

 #.
 After starting the capture, start Chrome and click on the Hackazon bookmark.
 Browse around the site following a couple links.
 Next go to the address bar and type in: "https://hackazon.f5demo.com:8080".
 Then stop the capture in the putty session by using 'Ctrl+c'.